pnp/pnpcore/README.md

 ![Build and Test](https://github.com/pnp/pnpcore/workflows/Build%20and%20Test/badge.svg?branch=dev) ![Refresh documentation](https://github.com/pnp/pnpcore/workflows/Refresh%20documentation/badge.svg?branch=dev) ![Nightly nuget release](https://github.com/pnp/pnpcore/workflows/Nightly%20nuget%20release/badge.svg?branch=dev) [![Nuget](https://img.shields.io/nuget/vpre/PnP.Core.svg)](https://www.nuget.org/packages/PnP.Core/)

 The PnP Core SDK is an SDK designed to work for Microsoft 365.
 It provides a unified object model for working with SharePoint Online and Teams which is agnostic to the underlying API's being called.
-Currently the library is an **early preview** in which the focus was on coding the basics so that in a next step the actual extending of the library can go smooth.
-The initial goal for this library will be to cover the needs of developers working with either SharePoint Online or Teams, but obviously we're also open to extend this library further towards other Microsoft 365 workloads if there's community demand for doing so.
+Currently the library is in **preview**, see our roadmap for more details.
+The initial goal for this library will be to cover the needs of developers working with either SharePoint Online or Teams, but we're also open to extend this library further towards other Microsoft 365 workloads if there's community demand for doing so.

 > **Important**
 > The PnP Core SDK is in preview: it's targetting developers that want to either test or extend it.
-It's **not yet** ready to be used in production scenarios, mainly because it still lacks some of the model definitions.
+It's **not yet** ready to be used in production scenarios, mainly because it still lacks some of the model definitions and the object model might still have breaking changes.

 For more details on how to use this SDK and how to contribute checkout https://aka.ms/pnp/coresdk/docs.